maggiemac7/liri-node-app/README.md

   var spotify = new Spotify(keys.spotify);
   ```

-9. Make it so liri.js can take in one of the following commands:
+9. Make it so liri.js can take in one of the following arguments:

    * `concert-this`